leeshhi/shagutil/README.md

 # shagutil

+# BETA - Use at own risk at this time!

 ## ⚠️ Backup

 Currently, Shagutil doesn't automatically create a backup to ensure that all tweaks can be rolled back to their original state.
 Therefore, I recommend doing this manually before applying any tweaks.